 She was born with only one leg and rejected by her father because of her disability.
 After coming to know Jesus, the young woman took comfort in the truth that God is a Father to the fatherless.

 Following graduation, Joyce plans to do mission work with children in the bush, teaching people -- called Ni-Vanuatu -- that they matter to the One called "Papa God."

 Joyce and other students at Talua use the Four Spiritual Laws booklet, a four point explanation of Christianity translated into Bislama.
 This pidgin language used for trade combines English, French and island dialect.

 Vanuatu Scripture Union added 12 basic Bible lessons to the end of the short evangelistic booklet in 2006, now widely recognized in Vanuatu as the Jisas book.

-At that time, the couple had just returned from 3 years of theological training in Manila, Philippines, at the International Graduate School of Leadership, a ministry of Campus Crusade for Christ.
+At that time, the couple had just returned from 3 years of theological training in Manila, Philippines, at the International Graduate School of Leadership, a ministry of Cru.

 Before their appointment at Talua, Philip and Luna joined several others to train 500 church leaders and pastors from their denomination in personal evangelism using the new tool.

 Luna remembers their response to the Jisas Book.
 "They kept saying, 'This is what we need!
 This is very simple.
 Everything is there.'"

 Traditionally, the churches in Vanuatu relied on large evangelistic meetings, church traditions, and mass alter calls to impart the message of salvation by faith to others.
 Now, pastors and students attending Talua are trained to utilize the one-to-one approach to spiritual conversations.